Jellico, Tennessee

 Jellico is a city in Campbell County, Tennessee, United States, on the state border with Kentucky, 58 mi by road north of Knoxville.
-The population was 2,355 at the 2010 census.
+Its population was 2,355 at the 2010 census.

 History

 The name "Jellico" is a local alteration of "angelica", the name of an herb that grows in abundance in the surrounding mountains.
 The name was first applied to the mountains to the west and to the mountains' main drainage, Jellico Creek, which passes 5 mi west of the city of Jellico and empties into the Cumberland River near Williamsburg, Kentucky.

-In the early 1880s, a high quality bituminous coal was discovered in the Jellico Mountains, and with the completion of railroad tracks to the area in 1883, coal mines quickly sprang up throughout the area.
-The city of Jellico was initially founded as "Smithburg" in 1878 but changed its name to "Jellico" in 1883 to capitalize on the growing popularity of Jellico coal.
+In the early 1880s, a high-quality bituminous coal vein was discovered in the Jellico Mountains, and with the completion of railroad tracks to the area in 1883, coal mines quickly sprang up throughout the area.
+The city of Jellico was initially founded as "Smithburg" in 1878, but changed its name to "Jellico" in 1883 to capitalize on the growing popularity of Jellico coal.
 The city was incorporated on March 7, 1883.